Qiqis-Notebook/qnb-client/README.md

   <img src="./assets/logo.png" style="width: 256px; height: 256px;" />
 </div>

-A dekstop application for [Qiqi's Notebook](https://www.qiqis-notebook.com) to launch routes on an 'always on top' window to see and control the route map while playing Genshin in windowed mode.
+A dekstop application for [Qiqi's Notebook](https://www.qiqis-notebook.com) to launch routes on an 'always on top' window to see and control the route map while playing Genshin.

-The application to supports keyboard shortcuts for navigation on top of your game.
+The application supports keyboard shortcuts for navigation.
 All the functionalities works the same as the web version, panning, zooming, etc.

-This application is built for use with Genshin in windowed mode.
+This application is designed to be use with Genshin in windowed mode.

 ## Controls